Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Spread betting companies differ in a number of important ways, such as:

-- Margin requirements (the amount of money you have to put up to initiate and hold a spread bet); the lower the margin requirements, the bigger you’re able to bet
+- Margin requirements – the amount of money you have to put up to initiate and hold a spread bet.

-Before opening an account with a spread betting provider, don’t forget basic issues such as checking to make sure that the company is authorised and regulated by the FCA (the Financial Conduct Authority) to offer spread betting services.
+Before opening an account with a spread betting provider, if you’re from the EU at least, don’t forget basic issues such as checking to make sure that the company is authorised and regulated by the FCA (the Financial Conduct Authority) to offer spread betting services.

 Also, check out what other kinds of services they offer besides just the ability to place a bet.
 For example, are they a good source of market news?
 Do they offer market analysis and commentary?